 \section{Abstract}

-Object visual navigation aims to steer an agent towards a target object based on visual observations of the agent.
+Object visual navigation aims to steer an agent toward a target object based on visual observations.
 It is highly desirable to \textit{reasonably perceive} the environment and \textit{accurately control} the agent.
 In the navigation task, we introduce an Agent-Centric Relation Graph (ACRG) for learning the visual representation based on the relationships in the environment.
-ACRG is a highly effective and reasonable structure that consists of two relationships, \textit{i.e.,} \textit{the relationship among objects} and \textit{the relationship between the agent and the target}.
+ACRG is a highly effective structure that consists of two relationships, \textit{i.e.,} \textit{the horizontal relationship among objects} and \textit{the distance relationship between the agent and objects}.
 On the one hand, we design the Object Horizontal Relationship Graph (OHRG) that stores the relative horizontal location among objects.
-Note that the vertical relationship is not involved in OHRG, and we argue that OHRG is suitable for the control strategy.
-On the other hand, we propose the Agent-Target Depth Relationship Graph (ATDRG) that enables the agent to perceive the distance to the target.
-To achieve ATDRG, we utilize image depth to represent the distance.
-Given the above relationships, the agent can perceive the environment and output navigation actions.
-Given the visual representations constructed by ACRG and position-encoded global features, the agent can capture the target position to perform navigation actions.
-Experimental results in the artificial environment AI2-Thor demonstrate that ACRG significantly outperforms other state-of-the-art methods in unseen testing environments.
+On the other hand, we propose the Agent-Target Distance Relationship Graph (ATDRG) that enables the agent to perceive the distance between the target and objects.
+For ATDRG, we utilize image depth to obtain the target distance and imply the vertical location to capture the distance relationship among objects in the vertical direction.
+With the above graphs, the agent can perceive the environment and output navigation actions.
+Experimental results in the artificial environment AI2-THOR demonstrate that ACRG significantly outperforms other state-of-the-art methods in unseen testing environments.